 The accounting treatment of non-current liabilities depends on whether they are reported in the governmentwide or fund financial statements.
-In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are as liabilities in the government-wide reported In the fund financial statements, statements. current liabilities for governmental funds are not reported as liabilities or presented anywhere else in these statements.
+In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are reported liabilities in as the government-wide statements.
+In the fund financial statements, liabilities for governmental current funds are reported as liabilities or presented anywhere else in these statements.
 The Council did not have any noncurrent liabilities at year-end.